 Get Help – Probably the most important thing you can do when facing an unplanned pregnancy is to communicate with trained professionals who can answer your questions and discuss your individual circumstances with you.

-Avoid Isolation – If you are experiencing an unplanned pregnancy, you might have the tendency to withdraw from others, to keep the matter a secret and try to face the issue alone.
+Avoid Isolation – If you are experiencing an unplanned pregnancy, you might have the tendency to withdraw from others to keep the matter a secret and/or to face the issue alone.
 Although it can be difficult, try to stay connected with family and friends who can support you.
 Too much isolation under these circumstances can lead to depression.

-Evaluate Your Circumstances – Evaluate your circumstances to see if they include any of the situations listed previously regarding individuals who are more likely to experience one or more side effects.
+Evaluate Your Circumstances – See the situations listed previously regarding individuals who are more likely to experience one or more side effects.
 Discuss your situation with someone who can help you give you perspective and understanding.

 Avoid Pressure – Avoid people who are pressuring you you to do what they think is best.
-Whether you opt to parent, place your baby, or have an abortion, you are the one who is going to have to live with your choice.
+Whether you opt to parent, choose adoption, or have an abortion, you are the one who is going to have to live with your choice.

 Talk to Others – See if you can find someone who has gone through an unplanned pregnancy or had an abortion to find out what it was like for them.